Best proxy servers for privacy: 9 trusted picks in 2025

 Here’s a quick overview comparing key privacy and performance aspects:

-*Privacy Score is based on combined metrics including logging transparency, encryption, audit presence, and data jurisdiction.
+*Privacy Score is based on combined metrics, including logging transparency, encryption, audit presence, and data jurisdiction.

 Bright Data (formerly Luminati) is one of the largest and most powerful proxy networks in the world, offering access to over 150 million residential IPs.
 It’s widely used in enterprise scraping, market research, and automation projects.